Lesson Objectives

 - The number of negative real zeros is equal to the number found above or is less than that number by some positive even integer

-- Summary: find f(-x), then find the number of sign changes, then we decrease this number by 2 until we get to zero or can't subtract away 2 without going negative
+- Summary: find f(-x), then find the number of sign changes, then decrease this number by 2 until we get to zero or can't subtract away 2 without going negative

 Example #1: Determine the possible number of positive and negative real zeros. $$f(x)=4x^5 - 2x^4 + 2x^3 - x^2 - 2x + 1$$ We will begin by thinking about the possible number of positive real zeros.